Dimensional Crossover in a Quantum Gas of Light: Main Text

-In this work, we study the transition from two to one dimension for a harmonically trapped gas of photons by varying the aspect ratio of the trapping potential.
-In our system, thermalization occurs via {radiative} contact of the photons to a bath of {dye molecules}, and correspondingly {the} thermalization {mechanism is decoupled from the} dimensionality of the trapping potential, in contrast to atomic Bose gases~\cite{Kinoshita.2006,Mazets.2008}.
-For all {investigated} aspect ratios a macroscopic occupation of the ground state is observed {as the} photon number {is increased}, which only in two dimensions is accompanied by a sharp transition in the chemical potential, while in one dimension we only observe a smooth crossover.
+Here, we use a novel technique to confine photons, namely by printing polymer structures on top of one of the cavity mirrors, which allows us to prepare structures with sizes below the wavelength of the photons.
+Using this method, we study the transition from two to one dimension for a harmonically trapped gas of photons by varying the aspect ratio of the trapping potential.
+In our system, thermalization occurs via radiative contact of the photons to a bath of dye molecules, and correspondingly the thermalization {mechanism is decoupled from the} dimensionality of the trapping potential, in contrast to atomic Bose gases~\cite{Kinoshita.2006,Mazets.2008}.
+For all {investigated} aspect ratios a macroscopic occupation of the ground state is observed {as the} photon number {is increased}, which in two dimensions is accompanied by a sharp transition in the chemical potential, while in one dimension we observe a smooth crossover.
 For the intermediate cases, we observe a {gradual} softening of the phase transition, which can be associated to an effective (non-integer) dimension of the system.